sharedassumptions/peoples-guide-to-philosophy/peoples-guide-to-philosophy.md

 Modern life is built on increasingly complex systems of thought, technology, culture, and social organization.
 The construction and maintenance of these systems depends on human thought and decision making.

-Human thought and decision making is almost invariably based on principles of reasoning, and also on values.
+Human thought and decision making is almost invariably based on principles of reasoning, and also on principles of decision making.
 Principles of reasoning help us determine what is and what might be.
-Given knowledge of what is and what might be, values guide us in deciding what we should strive to make so.
+Given knowledge of what is and what might be, principles of decision making guide us in deciding what we should strive to make so, and determining what actions are most likely to bring about desired outcomes.

 Philosophy is concerned with the principles of reasoning that apply in all areas of life.
-It's also concerned with the process of formulating and refining the values which we apply in making decisions in all areas of life.
+It's also concerned with the process of formulating and refining the principles which we apply in making decisions in all areas of life.

 People's economic and social existences depend on knowledge, and they always have.
 Hunter-gatherers employ knowledge as part of various practices to secure food, solve basic problems of living, organize themselves, and experience meaning in life, among other things.
 In industrial and post-industrial life, we use knowledge to solve the same problems (and many other problems) in more complex ways.
 Individuals, businesses, governments, and organizations employ increasingly complex knowledge to perform their increasingly complex work.